BrianSpace/Android-App-Architecture-MVVM-Databinding/README.md

 ## Application Introduction
 The application has the following features:
 * The main page has three tabs: Now Playing, Favorite and Settings.
-* The Now Playing tab displaying the movies now playing.
+* The Now Playing tab displays the movies now playing.
     * Each movie is shown as a poster picture in the grid, with rating stars and favorite state icon on top of it.
     * You can pull down the list to refresh and pull up at the end to load the next page.
 * The Favorite tab shows the local favorite list and has the same functionality as the Now Playing tab.
-* Click on the movie poster will navigate to the movie details page, in which additional details like backdrop image, tagline and similar movies will be shown.
+* Clicking on the movie poster will navigate to the movie details page, in which additional details like backdrop image, tagline and similar movies will be shown.
     * The float action button in the page shows a progress circle animation while loading and the favorite state icons will show after loading.
 You can click the favorite icon to add to or remove from local favorite movie list.
     * You can pull up the similar movies list to load the next page.
 * In settings page, you can clear the cached HTTP responses, images, as well as local favorites.